ANUSHKA-2006-png/Simple-System-Health-Report/README.md

      - ./SSHR

    The script will display CPU, memory, and disk usage.
-   If the script generates a report, check the 'Report' folder for the output.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.